biosustain/lifelike/README.md

   - *Angular 2 added as a client*
 - Compelely remove 'template' folders from application server
 - Handle neo4j transactions
+- Add Angular Material for styling

 ## Considerations
 - Adding GraphQL to the stack
+- Adding NgRx (Redux) to the stack